 Georgia's ex parte performance has historically lagged the national median.
 The most common reasons ex parte fails in Georgia:

-- Asset verification gap: ABD and LTC renewals require asset documentation that cannot be ex parted
+• Asset verification gap: ABD and LTC renewals require asset documentation that rarely clears through automated data, so the agency usually has to request it

 How to renew Georgia Medicaid: five channels

-Under federal Medicaid law, renewal must be available through the same channels as initial application: online, phone, mail, in person, and (in Georgia) fax.
+Under 42 CFR 435.916, a renewal form may be submitted through any of the modes of application the agency offers, and the agency may not require an in-person interview to renew.
+In Georgia that means online, phone, mail, in person, and fax.
 The fastest and most reliable channel is online through Georgia Gateway.

 Georgia Gateway is the statewide integrated benefits eligibility system and serves as the primary renewal channel.
 The Customer Portal allows beneficiaries to view their case, update contact information, upload documents, complete renewals, and check the status of any pending action.
 If you have a Gateway account from your initial application, use it.
 If you do not, create one with your name, date of birth, and Medicaid case number from any notice or member ID card.

-Under federal Medicaid renewal regulations, if a beneficiary loses Medicaid coverage due to failure to return the renewal form or required documentation (a procedural termination, not an eligibility-based termination), the state must reinstate coverage retroactive to the termination date if the beneficiary returns the required information within 90 days of the termination, without requiring a new application.
+Under 42 CFR 435.916, if a beneficiary loses Medicaid coverage for failure to return the renewal form or necessary information (a procedural termination, not an eligibility-based termination), the agency must reconsider eligibility and treat the late-returned form as the renewal if the beneficiary submits it within 90 days of the termination, without requiring a new application.
+If the reconsideration finds you still eligible, your coverage is restored; whether that restoration reaches back to the termination date is state-dependent.

 This means: if your renewal closed on 6/30 because you did not return the form, you have until about 9/28 (90 days later) to submit the missing paperwork.
-If you do, and you remained otherwise eligible during that window, your coverage is restored back to 7/1 with no gap.
-No new application.
-No three-month wait.
-No retroactive billing concerns for medical bills incurred during the closed period.
+If you do, and you remained otherwise eligible, the state reconsiders your eligibility and, if you are found eligible, restores your coverage without a new application.

 Critical distinctions:

 To activate the 90-day reconsideration, submit the renewal form (often the same one you originally received) through any of the five channels above.
-If the form is no longer in your possession, call DFCS at 1-877-423-4746 or use Georgia Gateway to request a new packet.
+If the form is no longer in your possession, call the DFCS statewide Customer Contact Center at 1-877-423-4746 or use Georgia Gateway to request a new packet.
 Note the closure date prominently when you submit so DFCS routes the case correctly.

 Children's 12-month continuous eligibility

-Under federal Medicaid law, made mandatory nationally by the Consolidated Appropriations Act, 2023, all children under age 19 enrolled in Medicaid or CHIP (PeachCare for Kids in Georgia) have 12 months of continuous eligibility from the date of enrollment.
+Section 5112 of the Consolidated Appropriations Act, 2023 amended the Social Security Act to require every state to give children under age 19 enrolled in Medicaid or CHIP (PeachCare for Kids in Georgia) 12 months of continuous eligibility from the date of enrollment, effective January 1, 2024.

 This means: once a child is enrolled, their coverage is locked in for 12 months regardless of changes in family income.
 If a parent loses Medicaid mid-year because household income rose above the threshold, the children stay covered until the next annual renewal.